Cleon Daskalakis: Early life and education

 Daskalakis was born in Boston and began to skate at 10 years old.
 He was the starting goalie at Thayer Academy as a 13-year-old freshman, and the MVP of the team USA's World JR. Team in Germany at 17 and start at Boston University during the same season.
 After four years at Boston University, where he was ECAC College player of the year, first-team All-American, and First Runner Up for The Hobey Baker as the country's best college player in his senior year, he began his pro-career signing with the Boston Bruins.
 He was named to the Eastern College Athletic Conference All-Star Second Team in 1982–83 and First Team in 1983–84.
 He was also named to the National Collegiate Athletic Association (East) All-American First Team, 1983–84.
 Daskalakis also represented the United States at the 1989 World Ice Hockey Championships.
 To this day, Daskalakis' presence adorns the walls of the Hall of Fame at Boston University as their star player, and he is a member of the Boston University Athletics Hall of Fame.

 Career

-Daskalakis' career included three and a half seasons with the Bruins, Championships in Hershey and in Helsinki, Finland for Jokerit where other former Bruins Goaltenders Tim Thomas and Tuukka Rask tended goal.
+Daskalakis' career included three and a half seasons with the Bruins, Championships in Hershey and in Helsinki, Finland for Jokerit where other former Bruins Goaltender Tim Thomas tended goal.
 He represented Team USA on three other occasions, including the World Championship Team in Sweden in 1989.